GovReady/govready-q/docs/source/introduction.md

 ## About GovReady PBC

-GovReady® PBC is Public Benefit Corporation whose mission is to lower the cost of innovation in digital services to citizens.
-GovReady’s innovative self-service IT compliance tool GovReady-Q was developed as part of a R&D contract to automate and lower the cost of cyber security compliance from the Department of Homeland Security, Science and Technology Directorate, Cyber Security Division.
-GovReady PBC is based in the greater Washingtong, DC metro area.
+GovReady® PBC is a Public Benefit Corporation whose mission is to lower the cost of innovation in digital services to citizens.
+GovReady’s innovative self-service IT compliance tool GovReady-Q was developed as part of an R&D contract to automate and lower the cost of cyber security compliance from the Department of Homeland Security, Science and Technology Directorate, Cyber Security Division.
+GovReady PBC is based in the greater Washington, DC metro area.